microsoft/TypeScript-Handbook/pages/Modules.md

 # Import

-Importing is just about as easy as exporting from an module.
+Importing is just about as easy as exporting from a module.
 Importing an exported declaration is done through using one of the `import` forms below:

 ## Import a single export from a module